AbhijitKumarJ/Universal-Semantic-Interaction-Runtime-USIR-/analysis.md

 ### Critical

 1. **Set up CI** — GitHub Actions with `pnpm install && pnpm typecheck && pnpm -r lint && pnpm -r test` as a bare minimum.
-325 existing tests provide meaningful regression protection.
+501 existing tests provide meaningful regression protection.
 2. **Publish @usir/protocol** — Even as a 0.1.0-alpha, getting the schemas in front of the community is worth more than polish.
-3. **Add tests for browser and VS Code adapters** — These are the primary adapters for the MVP and have zero test coverage.

 ### High

+3. **Test the VS Code extension activation** — The activation pipeline (extension.ts) has never been run in a live VS Code instance.
+Audio capture now uses a hidden webview bridge, which should resolve the extension host compatibility issue — needs validation.
-4. **Surface the blog series** — All 6 parts are written but only Part 1 is linked from the root README.
-Add links to parts 2–6.
+4. **Surface the blog series** — All 6 parts are written; ensure all are linked from the root README.
-5. **Add a local Whisper.cpp fallback** — The MVP is non-functional offline.
-Hard blocker for developer adoption.
-6. **Test the VS Code extension activation** — The Web Audio API dependency may fail in the VS Code extension host process.

 ### Medium

-7. **Add retry logic to the executor** — Configurable retries for transient failures.
-8. **Persist interaction memory** — SQLite or simple JSON file per session.
-9. **Set up npm packaging config** — publishConfig, files whitelist, README for each package.
+5. **Set up npm packaging config** — publishConfig, files whitelist, README for each package.
+6. **Multi-user session support** — InteractionMemory is single-user; needs session isolation for multi-tenant deployments.
+7. **Add integration tests for Playwright adapter** — The `DOM_EXTRACTOR_SCRIPT` is tested via `parseDomResult` unit tests but not against real browser pages.

 ## 10. Final Verdict

 USIR is an exceptionally well-designed architecture with a compelling thesis, a concrete MVP strategy (VS Code extension as Trojan horse), and substantial implementation progress.
 The type system is thoughtful, the provenance layer is genuinely innovative, and the A2U trust protocol shows real understanding of agent safety challenges.

-The project has grown from a 3,600-line skeleton to a ~16,700-line implementation covering the core runtime, federated P2P layer, capability marketplace, and 6 adapter ecosystems.
-325 tests provide meaningful coverage with 0 lint errors.
+The project has grown from a 3,600-line skeleton to a ~17,000-line implementation covering the core runtime, federated P2P layer, capability marketplace, and 6 adapter ecosystems.
+501 tests provide meaningful coverage with 0 lint errors.
+Recent additions include: retry+circuit breaker for error resilience, dual JSON/SQLite persistence, TreeWalker-based DOM extraction for SPA scalability, and 133 new adapter tests.

-The next logical steps are: CI/CD pipeline, npm publication for community feedback, testing the VS Code extension in a real editor, and expanding adapter coverage (browser tests, error recovery, offline Whisper fallback).
+The next logical steps are: CI/CD pipeline, npm publication for community feedback, testing the VS Code extension in a real editor, and multi-user session persistence.
 The architecture deserves execution — and it now has enough implementation mass to attract real contributors.